marbl/canu/documentation/source/parameter-reference.rst

   Compute actual alignments from mhap overlaps; 'raw' from mhap output;
   uses either obtErrorRate or ovlErrorRate, depending on which overlaps are computed)

+.. _mhapSensitivity:

 {prefix}MhapSensitivity <string="normal">
-  Coarse sensitivity level: 'normal' or 'high' or 'fast'.
+  Coarse sensitivity level: 'low', 'normal' or 'high'.
+Based on read coverage (which is impacted by genomeSize), 'low' sensitivity is used if coverage is more than 60; 'normal' is used if coverage is between 60 and 30, and 'high' is used for coverages less than 30.

 Overlapper Configuration, mhap Algorithm
 ----------------------------------------